AcedenD/CMPE131team4/Specification.md

 ## Preconditions

     User can create an account

     User can create a project

 ## Triggers

     User clicks a button to create a README

-## Primary Sequence
+## Primary Sequence:

     User clicks a button to create a README